AYJACKSON-ICS4U/introductory-arduino-assignment-anees-3/README.md

 _**November 15th**_ :

 >This may not be compeletely complete, butit may.
-Today I (Jason) added a bunch of things to the readme and repo.
+Today we added a bunch of things to the readme and repo.
 I added files so that I will no longer have to look through the computer to access code.
 I also added the handbok to the readme.
 I also was working on using miliseconds instead of delay.
 I have been told this way is better because delay shuts stuff down and can be frustrating in groups.
 I used milliseconds in this and understand this.
 I seaved this seperately and added the file with the end name "milliseconds".

 _**November 22nd**_ :